International Student Scholarships: September 2017 Entry

 There are 15 St Mary's International Student Scholarships available to new, full-time undergraduate and postgraduate taught degree students.

-The scholarships are open to prospective full-time students in any subject area.
+The scholarships are open to prospective full-time, on-campus students in any subject area.

 You can apply for a St Mary's Scholarship award if you are an international student (Non-EU) and have an offer of a place on a degree programme at St Mary's University for 2017/18 entry.